stolostron/bootstrap-ks/osd-aws/README.md

 exoprt AWS_NODE_COUNT=<number> $ defaults to 3

 # Optional

 export CLUSTER_NAME=<some cluster name> # if you set a cluster name, we will use it as a base name for all resources created and append a unique identifier
 # if CLUSTER_NAME is not specified, we will use the first 8 characters of the system's username
+# note that cluster names are a maximum of 15 characters, and we append three - so you effectively get 12
 ```

 2. run `./provision.sh`